 - Balance exercises should also be introduced as the sense of balance and positioning is often decreased after tendon or ligament ruptures and if not re-gained, can lead to future injuries.
 Wobble boards (balance boards) are great for this.

-Sports massage can play an important part in the rehabilitation of this injury.
-It can improve blood flow to the area, help the muscles relax and become more supple.
+Sports massage can play a part in the rehabilitation of this injury by improving blood flow to the area, helping the muscles relax and become more supple.

 Stage 2: Strengthen the achilles tendon and calf muscles.

 - Great care must be taken when commencing a strengthening programme.
 There is a fine line between strengthening the tendon and re-injuring it.